Auschwitz bombing debate: Allied intelligence on the Holocaust

 In response, the Allied Powers issued an official statement on December 17, 1942, condemning the known German atrocities.
 The statement was read to the British House of Commons in a debate led by the Foreign Secretary Anthony Eden, and published on the front page of The New York Times and by many other newspapers such as The Times.
-At the end of the debate the House of Commons stood for a minute in silence, a custom reserved for the death of the Monarch, and therefore a sign that the British establishment was united in expecting retribution.
+At the end of the debate the House of Commons stood for a minute in silence.
 Eden commented that:

 On December 13, 1942, the Chief Rabbi of the United Kingdom Joseph Hertz ordained a day of mourning to mark the suffering of "the numberless victims of the Satanic carnage".
 The Archbishop of Canterbury, William Temple, wrote a letter to The Times to condemn "a horror beyond what imagination can grasp".
 These responses were mentioned in BBC Radio broadcasts to Europe in several languages that were made on December 17.

 In 1942, Szmul Zygielbojm, a Jewish-Polish socialist politician, leader of the General Jewish Labor Bund in Poland, and member of the National Council of the Polish government in exile, wrote in English a booklet titled Stop Them Now.
 German Mass Murder of Jews in Poland, with a foreword by Lord Wedgwood.

 From April 19, 1943, through April 30, 1943, during the Warsaw Ghetto Uprising of April 19 to May 16, representatives of the governments of the United Kingdom and the United States held an international conference at Hamilton, Bermuda.
-They discussed the question of Jewish refugees who had been liberated by Allied forces and of those who still remained in Nazi-occupied Europe.
+They discussed the question of Jewish refugees who had been liberated by Allied forces and of those who still remained in German-occupied Europe.
 The only agreement made was that the war against the Nazis must be won.
-The US did not raise its immigration quotas and the British prohibition on Jewish refugees seeking refuge in the British Mandate of Palestine remained in place until mid-1943.
+The US did not raise its immigration quotas.
 A week later, the American Zionist Committee for a Jewish Army ran an advertisement in The New York Times condemning the United States efforts at Bermuda as a mockery of past promises to the Jewish people and of Jewish suffering under German Nazi occupation.
 Szmul Zygielbojm, a member of the Jewish advisory body to the Polish government-in-exile, committed suicide in protest.